-- 14.1 Introduction
+- 10.1 Introduction

-- 14.2 Theories of Dividend
+- 10.2 Theory of Dividend

-- 14.3 Traditional Theory
+- 10.3 Traditional position

-- 14.4 Walter Model
+- 10.4 Walter Model

-- 14.5 Gordon Model
+- 10.5 Gordon Model

-- 14.6 MM Hypothesis
+- 10.6 MM Hypothesis

-- 14.7 Summary
+- 10.7 Summary

-- 14.8 Self Assessment questions / exercises
+- 10.8 Self Assessment ques ns / exercises

-- 14.9 Keywords
+- 10.9 Keywords

-- 14.10 Further Readings
+- 10.10 Further Readings

-14.1 Introduction
+10.1 Introduction

-Major decisions of financial management are investment decision, financing decision and dividend decision.
+In the previous lessons you have been introduced the two major financial decisions viz; investment and financing decisions.
 Dividend decision is also an integral part of financing decision.
-When a company earns profits (earnings after tax and dividend on preference share capital), it has to decide as to how much of the profit should be distributed by way of dividend to the shareholders.
+When a company earns profits (earnings after tax and dividend on preferences share capital), it has to decide as to how much of the profit should be distributed by way of dividend to the shareholders.
 Dividends are paid out of earnings available to the shareholders.
 The remaining portion of earnings are retained by the company for future purpose.
-These retained earnings are the internal sources of finance to the company.
-The policy related to dividends also indirectly means a policy related to retention of earnings.
+These retained earings are the internal sources of finance to the company.
+The policy related to dividends also indirectly means policy related to retention.

-Earnings available to shareholders are equal to dividends plus retained earnings.
-Dividend decision is taken by the Board of Directors of the company and recommended for formal approval by the shareholders in the Annual General Body Meeting.
+Earnings available to shareholder are equal to dividends plus retained earnings.
+Dividend decision is taken by the Board of Directors of the company and recommended in formal approval by the shareholders in the Annual General Body Meeting.
 How significant is the dividend decision?
 Does it affect the value (v) of the company?
-Does it affect the cost of capital (k) of the company?
-If the answer to these two questions is 'yes' dividend decision is significant.
+Does it affect the cost of capital (k_o) of the company?
+If the answer to these two questions is 'yes', dividend decision is significant.

-14.2 Theories of Dividend
+10.2 Theory of Dividend